 These findings have significant ramifications on the design of research surveys for demersal juvenile cod and for the subsequent interpretation of collected data.
 Juvenile cod in Placentia Bay were associated within a specific range of habitat category combinations.
-Weighting these category combinations by the observations of individuals within them can provide an index of relative importance of that particular combination to juvenile cod.
-Knowing this, better informed decisions can be made of how relative abundances of juvenile cod obtained from specific sites in trawl and acoustic sampling surveys should be interpreted.
-For example, high numbers of age 1 cod in a "preferred" habitat would be expected.
-The same numbers captured in areas "not preferred" would suggest something completely different, e.g. it may be concluded that juvenile cod abundances were high in the general area, not necessarily just that site.
-Similar examples could be easily constructed inferring conclusions in the opposite direction.
+Weighting these category combinations by the observations of individuals within them provide an index of relative importance of that particular combination to juvenile cod.
+Knowing this, we can make better informed decisions of how relative abundances of juvenile cod obtained from specific sites in trawl and acoustic sampling surveys should be interpreted.
+For example, high numbers of age 1 cod in a "prefered" habitat would be expected.
+The same numbers captured in areas "not prefered" would tell us something completely different - e.g., we would conclude that juvenile cod abundances were high in the general area, not necessarily just that site.
+Similar examples could be easily constructed infering conclusions in the opposite direction.
 The ramifications of such findings on guiding sampling effort in research surveys is even more readily apparent - we would know where to look in the first place.